gal-legos/507_groupproject_2025/README.md

 ## How to run each script
 ### Part 1
-1. Open a new terminal
+1. Place proper .env variable in 'load_dotenv()'
-2. Type 'python part1_exploration.py' into the terminal
+2. Ensure the required dependencies are loaded
-3.
+3. Run 'python `part1_exploration.py` in the terminal

 ### Part 2
 1. Set up .env with proper variables
 2. Install modules from requirements.txt
 If running whole file
-3. Run part2_cleaning.py in terminal
+3. Run `part2_cleaning.py` in terminal
 If running specific sections
 3. Import all dependencies
 4. Establish connection to database